PyISH: Python Integral Field Spectroscopy Simulation for HWO: Simulation Tool Modules

 \subsection{Image Processing}

 Throughout the simulation, we use inputs described in Table \ref{table: user inputs, science} to model any science case that would be detected by a UV IFS on HWO.
-In this specific module, we use the spectrum, spatial maps, and continuum maps the user provides to construct a 3D data cube across the user-specified bandpass that is flux-calibrated.
+In this specific module, we use the spectrum, spatial maps, and continuum maps the user provides to construct a flux calibrated 3D data cube across the user-specified bandpass.

-Prior to flux-calibration, we convolve the normalized spatial maps with a point spread function (PSF) generated via the Physical Optics Propagation in PYthon (POPPY) simulation at each wavelength of interest from a set of telescope parameters \cite{Perrin2012SimulatingWebbPSF}.
+Prior to flux calibration, we convolve the normalized spatial maps with a point spread function (PSF) generated via the Physical Optics Propagation in PYthon (POPPY) simulation at each wavelength of interest from a set of telescope parameters{\cite{Perrin2012SimulatingWebbPSF}}.
 The telescope parameters are specified by the EAC.
 In Table \ref{table: user inputs, engineering}, the user specifies the location of the EAC parameter .yaml file in their home directory, as downloaded from the HWO Science and Engineering Interface Github.
 A PSF is generated at the FOV and plate scale specified by the user in Table \ref{table: user inputs, engineering} at each wavelength and normalized to the peak flux in the PSF.
+To date, an IFS-specific line spread function (LSF) has not been created for EACs 4 and 5.
+Therefore, the spectrograph broadening is not included in this version of PyISH.
+Future work to incorporate a UV IFS LSF is mentioned in Section {\ref{sect: discussion/future work}}.

 Using the spectrum provided in Table \ref{table: user inputs, science}, we separate the continuum and emission lines by fitting a functional form of the continuum after masking out each of the emission lines that the user specifies.
 The mask at each emission line has a width of $\pm \lambda_{width}$ and is centered on each user-specified emission line wavelength.
 We linearly interpolate using scipy's \texttt{interp1d} function over the masked-out emission lines to derive the flux contribution of the continuum only.
 The functional form is subtracted off of the original, user-provided spectrum to extract the flux contribution from each emission line as well.
 Overall, this process accounts for flux contributions from the user-specified spectrum, which includes emission lines and the continuum.